microsoft/finops-toolkit/docs/README.md

    >
    > 🆕 _Add the following sentences to the description (before "Use a consistent prefix"):_
    >
-   > Do not modify built-in pipelines or data in the **ms-cm-exports** container.
+   > Do not modify built-in pipelines or data in the **msexports** container.
 Create a custom pipeline that monitors new data in the **ingestion** container.

 5. Generate custom alerts using Power Automate.